Frozies/petalpatchOld/README.md

 This is the middleware using apollo federation to combine the separate graphql servers from all the microservices.

 ##Product-Back
-Microservice that handles anything to do with products.
+Microservice that handles anything to do with productDatasource.
 Updating, adding, changing any product and has direct access to the product database.

 ##Inventory-Back
 Microservice that handles the inventory.
-A vase based inventory for bouquets that links to the products which include a vaseID.
-Non-bouquet based products have their own corresponding product and inventory IDs.
+A vase based inventory for bouquets that links to the productDatasource which include a vaseID.
+Non-bouquet based productDatasource have their own corresponding product and inventory IDs.

 ##Order-Back
 Order handling for the storefront, and stripe.
 Saves all the information needed either to stripe or a private database.